Constrained Decoding for Fill-in-the-Middle Code Language Models via Efficient Left and Right Quotienting of Context-Sensitive Grammars: Experiments

 \section{Experiments}

-We have implemented an incremental right-quotienting parser, incorporating the modifications for lexed languages, whitespace-sensitive languages, and Python-specific features.\footnote{Link omitted for review; see supplemental material.} We evaluate the effectiveness of our incremental parser through a simulated code completion task.
+Using the methods described so far in this paper, we implemented\footnote{Link omitted for review; see supplemental material.} a proof-of-concept incremental right-quotienting parser for Python 3.
+We evaluate the effectiveness of constrained generation on a LLM using our parser, through a simulated code completion task.